Best Backpack Rain Covers That Stay Put in Wind and Rain

 Heavier and bulkier than silnylon options

-Best For: Hikers who regularly hike in sustained downpours, own 50-80L packs, and want a tougher fabric with visible safety features.
+Best For: Hikers who regularly hike in sustained downpours, own 50 to 80L packs, and want a tougher fabric with visible safety features.

-The Details: The Gregory Raincover uses 70D recycled polyester ripstop with waterproof taped seams and a PU coating.
+The Gregory Raincover uses 40% recycled 70D polyester ripstop with waterproof taped seams and a PFAS-free C0 DWR coating.
 That is a noticeably heavier construction than the ultralight options on this list.
-This translates to vastly better resistance against abrasion and prolonged heavy rain.

 The large-format reflective logo is a highly practical safety layer for anyone hiking into dusk or starting early on overcast mornings.
-The hook clasp system allows the cover to adjust across a reasonable range of pack shapes, and the waist belt loops give it the same secure hip anchor logic as the Osprey.
+The hook-and-clasp system allows the cover to adjust across a reasonable range of pack shapes, and the waist belt loops provide secure hip-anchor logic.

 4. Joy Walker Waterproof Backpack Rain Cover